elm-guides/elm-for-js/How to Read a Type Annotation.md

 ## Type Variables

-If you look at the List library, this isn't actually how [List.map](http://package.elm-lang.org/packages/elm-lang/core/latest/List#map) is defined.
-Instead, it has lowercase type names, which are type variables:
+If you look at the List library, this isn't actually how `[List.map](http://package.elm-lang.org/packages/elm-lang/core/latest/List#map)` is defined.
+Instead, it has lowercase type names, which are *type variables*:

 ```elm
 List.map : (a -> b) -> List a -> List b
 ```

-This means that the function works for any types `a` and `b`, as long as we've fixed their values.
+This means that the function works for any types `a` and `b`, as long as we've fixed their values, which usually happens by passing arguments whose types we know.
 So we could give it a `(Float -> Int)` and a `List Float`, or we could give a `(String -> Action)` and a `List String`, and so on.
-In other words, we can substitute specific types in for the variables `a` and `b`, and the function will still work.
+(This use of "variable" is closer to algebra than JavaScript, in that it's something you or the compiler find based on constraints, not explicitly set to whatever you need it to be.)

+By convention, type variables are single letters, although (almost) any lowercase string will work.
+Occasionally it's helpful to use a descriptive word, especially if you have more than one type variable.

-This lets us write generic code.
-List.map then can traverse a list and apply a function to it, without knowing what's in the list.
+Type variables let us write generic code, like lists and other containers that can hold any type of value.
+Each particular container can only hold one type, but you get to pick what that is.
+Concretely, `List.map` then can traverse a list and apply a function to it, without knowing what's in the list.
 Only the function applied to each element needs to know what type those elements are.

-## Type Constructors

-We've already seen `List`, and we always saw it beside another type or type variable, like `List Int` or `List a`.
-You can read `List a` as "List a" or "List of a".

-This is because `List` isn't a type, it's a type constructor.
-When you give it a type as an argument, only then do you get an actual type.
-So `List Int` is a type, and again `List` on its own is a type constructor.

-Another common type constructor is `Signal`, which is defined in a module also named `Signal`, as are a few other types like `Message`.
-Both `Signal` and `List` do not need to be prefixed with a module name, but `Message` does.
-So be sure not to mistake `Signal.Message`, which is just the type, with a signal of messages!
-You'd write that as `Signal Signal.Message`, or if you have the right import, `Signal Message`.
-Again, the capitalized word before a dot is always a module.
+If `List a` is a list of any type, what is just `List`?
+Technically it's called a *type constructor*, but the real answer is that it's not really anything.
+It can't really exist on its own.
+The best way to think of it is that `List a` is the base type, and sometimes the type variable gets replaced with a real type.

 ## Records